jwplayer/jwplayer-react-native/README.md

    pod install
    ```

-For more details and guidance regarding configuration and requirements, see the [JWP iOS SDK documentation](https://docs.jwplayer.com/players/docs/ios-overview#requirements).
+For more details and guidance regarding configuration and requirements, see the [JWX iOS SDK documentation](https://docs.jwplayer.com/players/docs/ios-overview#requirements).

 <br /><br />

 ## Usage

-The following example shows how you can enhance your React Native application by seamlessly integrating the multimedia playback functionalities of the JWP mobile SDKs.
+The following example shows how you can enhance your React Native application by seamlessly integrating the multimedia playback functionalities of the JWX mobile SDKs.

 Follow these steps to configure the media playback experience in your app: